-The summer movie of Kamen Rider Faiz, shown alongside Bakuryuu Sentai Abaranger DELUXE Abare Summer Is Freezing Cold.
+The summer movie of Kamen Rider 555, shown alongside Bakuryuu Sentai Abaranger DELUXE Abare Summer Is Freezing Cold.

 It is considered as a continuation of an alternate ending, where Smart Brain and the Orphnochs have won the war in the near Future and accomplished their goal of world domination, with 90% of Earth's population being Orphnochs while the human race is diminishing to near-extinction.
 Takumi Inui / Kamen Rider Faiz has gone missing and is presumed killed in an attack by Smart Brain's Riotroopers led by Leo / Kamen Rider Psyga.
 His friend Mari Sonoda leads a human resistance group to fight back against Smart Brain, attacking their headquarters to steal the top-secret "Emperor Belts".
 The Orphnochs Yuji Kiba, Naoya Kaido and Yuka Osada seek a peaceful coexistence between both Orphnochs and humans, but receive opposition from both humans and Smart Brain.
 Smart Brain's chief meanwhile seeks to find a user for Smart Brain's second Emperor's Belt, and is eyeing Kiba as a candidate.

 The movie contains the following tropes:

 - Alternate Continuity: "What If? the Orphenochs did rule the world?"

 - Ambiguous Ending: The movie ends with a dying Kiba entrusting Takumi to fulfill his dream of peace between humans and Orphenochs.
 Takumi and Mari then walk out of the Smart Brain stadium together in search of a place to live as the credits roll.

 - Brain in a Jar: Murakami in this movie is just a head in a jar full of liquid, having apparently lost his body at some point.
 It later receives an explanation in an S.I.C.
 Hero Story.

-- Darker and Edgier: Even more bleak than the 555 TV show, in fact, this is the darkest and saddest movie in Kamen Rider history, with most of humanity having been exterminated while Orphenochs dominate the planet, and few on either side working towards any kind of peace.
+- Darker and Edgier: Even more bleak than the 555 TV show, in fact, this is the darkest and saddest movie in Kamen Rider history, with most of humanity having been exterminated while Orphenochs dominate the planet, and few on either side working towards any kind of peace, plus multiple deaths.